NEXTV

 NEXTV is a Canada-based Over the Top provider that delivers digital television services via Internet.
 It launched in 2007 and is owned by Ethnic Channels Group, a Canadian ethnic broadcaster.
 NEXTV offers an array of multicultural channels to subscribers, via a set-top box and high speed Internet connection.
 In 2012, Ethnic Channels Group acquired a BDU license for the Greater Toronto Area.

 NOTE: Service ended December 31, 2021 according to their website.

 Requirements

 NEXTV delivers video and audio to the subscriber's home using their existing high speed internet connection.
-In order to receive the services offered by NEXTV, consumers require a high-speed Internet connection with a speed of at least 5.0Mbit/s and a set-top box which can be purchased in local stores.
+In order to receive the services offered by NEXTV, consumers require a high-speed Internet connection with a speed of at least 5.0 Mbit/s and a set-top box which can be purchased in local stores.